Biomaterials research moves forward despite the shadows cast by the war in Ukraine.

 The ESCULAPE project is geared towards fostering robust interdisciplinary collaboration, with a focus on advancing research and innovation in biomaterials, polymer science, nanotechnology, tissue engineering, microbiology, and medicine.
 The ultimate aim is to pioneer new solutions in medical engineering for regenerative medicine and wearable electronics.

-Dr. Viktoriia Korniienko participated in the online webinar "Marie Skłodowska-Curie Staff Exchanges: How to Broaden Your Horizon?" organized by the National Contact Points of Latvia, Lithuania, Estonia, and Poland on October 10, 2023.
+Dr. Viktoriia Korniienko participated in the online webinar "Marie Skłodowska-Curie Staff Exchanges: How to Broaden Your Horizon?", organised by the National Contact Points of Latvia, Lithuania, Estonia, and Poland on 10 October 2023.
 As the coordinator of the Marie Sklodowska Curie Actions Staff Exchange project "Electro-conductive polymeric 3D scaffolds as novel strategies for biomedical applications" (ESCULAPE), Dr. Korniienko shared invaluable insights and experiences.
 Her focal point revolved around the intricacies of proposal preparation, shedding light on the meticulous process that goes into crafting successful project proposals.

-The collaborative efforts of the Latvian, Lithuanian, Estonian, and Polish National Contact Points made this webinar a beacon of knowledge and a platform for researchers to broaden their horizons.
-Dr. Viktoriia Korniienko's contribution not only illuminated the potential of ESCULAPE but also inspired aspiring researchers to embark on their own journeys of scientific exploration and collaboration.
+The collaborative efforts of the Latvian, Lithuanian, Estonian and Polish National Contact Points made this webinar a beacon of knowledge and a platform for researchers to broaden their horizons.
+The contribution of Dr. Viktoriia Korniienko not only illuminated the potential of ESCULAPE, but also inspired aspiring researchers to embark on their own journeys of scientific exploration and collaboration.